anadeolis/World-Cup-2026-Prediction-Model/README.md

 ### Feature Engineering

-For each match, the following features were built from the training history of each team (always computed using **only** `train` data — never future data):
+For each match, the following features were built from the training history of each team (always computed using **only** `train` data and never future data):

 | Feature | Description |
 |---|---|